At some point in everyone’s life, pushing it to the limit comes with a price you might not be willing to pay…

 Facing an uncertain future and confronting the ghosts of his past, Maverick is drawn into a confrontation with his own deepest fears, culminating in a mission that demands the ultimate sacrifice from those who will be chosen to fly it.

-While we’ll admit that this film has about as much depth to it as the curb does in relation to the street; Top Gun: Maverick manages to harken back to the days of “in-camera” cinema spectacle that has to be seen as large and as loudly as possible on the big screen.
+While we’ll admit that this film has about as much depth to it as the curb does in relation to the street; Top Gun: Maverick manages to harken back to the days of “in-camera” cinema spectacle that has to be seen as large and as loudly as possible.

 Aside from the obvious which we will bring up later, the genuine magic in this film comes from its script.
 Not because it’s doing anything terribly new; in fact it’s aping most of the storytelling beats from the original film, but because it actually does it pretty perfectly.